 There’s no getting around the fact that site migrations can be a harrowing experience if details both large and small are not taken care of first.
-Whether a site is moving to a new content management system or an entirely new domain name, migrating a site requires careful consideration to avoid harming its SEO.
+Whether a site is moving to a new content management system or an entirely new domain name, migrating a site requires a carefully considered SEO migration plan to avoid doing harm.

 SEO site migration plans must have a strategy to address crucial technical issues like (in order of importance) getting redirects in place, making sure all analytics and reporting software are in line and taking care of any outstanding duplicate content.